|Relationship to me:||Great Great Great Great Great Great Great Great Great Grandfather||Gen -11|

 October 21, 1649

-The Latin inscription on the left (above) is taken from the photograph above while the 'verbatim' translation was kindly given to me by Jerry Gandolfo].
-It is interesting to note that the words "de Newman Hall, county.
-Essex" have been added as an afterthought as can be seen in the attached photo detailing the upper half of the inscription.
-Were they appended like this simply because they would otherwise have destroyed the flow of the verse?
+The Latin inscription on the left (above) is taken from the photograph above while the translation comes from a reinterpretation of the outputs from Google's "Translate" program.
+The words "de Newman Hall, county.
+Essex" have been added as an afterthought as can be seen in the photo below:

 (2) Thomas Newman: There has been confusion as to whether this Thomas was the eldest son of Thomas d.1649 or whether Richard (1584 - 1664) was his eldest son.
 Since Richard's memorial insciption (situated on the same plaque immediately below Thomas's) seems to state that Richard was the eldest son, Thomas is shown as the second son.